cropgeeks/panHordeum/README.md

 # panHordeum
-Scripts used for the analysis of the genus Hordeum super-panGenome
+Scripts used for the graph analysis of the genus Hordeum super-panGenome